ONSBigData/ONSBigData.github.io/README.md

 ## How to modify this website
-For a more conplete guide on how the website is structured refer to [the theme webisite][2].
-This section covers the basics you might want to do to this website.
+For a more conplete guide on how the website is structured refer to [the theme website][2].
+This section covers the basics you might want to do to modify this website.

 ### The About Page
 To modify the content of the publication page you can simply edit the markdown file ```_pages/home.md```